spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke-public/index.md

 You need a running Spinnaker cluster in GKE.
 If you don't have one, please go through [this codelab](/setup/quickstart/halyard-gke).

-## Part 1: Configuring Authentication
+## Part 1: Configuring authentication

 Before we expose Spinnaker on a public IP address, we want to make sure that no unauthenticated user can access Spinnaker.